chaoszcat/keyaffinity/README.md

 ###Known Bugs
 ---

-* The Change Image size function does not work if you have submissions set to be in full view by default.
-Fix coming after the redesign.
-If you'd like to use this feature for the time being, please disable Full View in Account Management > Profile Info.
-(I may figure out a workaround for those using this function)
 * Change image size function does not work after attempting to favorite your own submission.
 Fix coming soon.
 * If a notification comes in after the page has loaded, jumping to the new messages page will not work until you reload the page.